ProjectErostribe/100devs-pink-huntober/README.md

 # 📚 [My.L.E.S] Learning Plan

-A 90 day learning plan to learn the basics of OOP, get a command of Full Stack Javascript, build clean UIs with React, explore the cutting edge, and practice skills you'll need to be productive team member like advanced git and TDD.
+A learning plan to learn the basics of OOP, get a command of Full Stack Javascript, build clean UIs with React, explore the cutting edge, and practice skills you'll need to be productive team member like advanced git and TDD.

 ## Skills Covered: